Some new stuff up.

 All VSTi's by Full Bucket Music.
 GSynth & GSynth 2.
 All VSTi's by George Yohng.

-Samplers: TX16WX, ReaSampleomatic 5000 (only works with .wav), Sforzando by Plogue, MTPowerDrumKit.
+Samplers: TX16WX, ReaSampleomatic 5000, Sforzando by Plogue, MTPowerDrumKit.

 Frequency analyzers/Metering tools: Voxengo SPAN, the Frequency Spectrum Analyzer by Cockos, JS Goniometer, JS Audio Statistics, JS Dynamic Range Meter.